-The International Convention Centre Sydney (ICC) opened in December 2016, this replaced the former Sydney Convention and Exhibition Centre that was demolished in December 2013.
+The International Convention Centre Sydney (ICC) opened in December 2016, this replaced the former Sydney Convention and Exhibition Centre that was demolished in December 2013 and is now regarded as one of the top exhibition venues in Australia.
 The development is considered as one venue, but it is made of three stunning architectural buildings: Convention Centre, Exhibition Centre, and Aware Super Theatre (with most exhibitions happening in the Exhibition Centre).
 ICC Sydney is Australia’s first multi-storey exhibition space with one of the largest exhibition spaces in Australia.
 The Exhibition Centre has 35,000m2 of indoor exhibition space over two levels, equivalent in size to 26 Olympic size pools.
 Because of its large capacity and convenient location, it has been the host venue for many large exhibitions which also attracts international attendance, in 2018 ICC Sydney hosted 64 exhibitions.

-The current Melbourne Convention and Exhibition Centre (MCEC) was first built in 2006 and expanded in 2018 with an additional 20,000-square-metre worth of space, this expansion includes 9,000 square metres of exhibition space plus additional flexible, multi-purpose event space, 1,000-seat theatre, multiple meeting rooms, a banquet room and a café and bar.
+Another one of the top exhibition venues in Australia is the Melbourne Convention and Exhibition Centre (MCEC).
+It was first built in 2006 and expanded in 2018 with an additional 20,000-square-metre worth of space, this expansion includes 9,000 square metres of exhibition space plus additional flexible, multi-purpose event space, 1,000-seat theatre, multiple meeting rooms, a banquet room and a café and bar.
 After this expansion it regained the status as being the largest convention and exhibition venue in Australia and one of the largest spaces in the southern hemisphere.
 MCEC is a group of three adjacent buildings next to the Yarra River in South Wharf which is convenient located in the heart of Melbourne CBD surrounded by greenery, shops and accommodation which makes it easily accessible for overnight stays.

 The current Brisbane Convention & Exhibition Centre (BCEC) opened in 1995 and received an $140 million expansion which completed in 2015, this included a five-level expansion of 25,000m² of floorspace with two auditoria for 400 and 600 with accompanying foyer space, speakers’ facilities, and private boardrooms.
 BCEC sits at the heart of Brisbane’s bustling South Bank cultural and entertainment precinct; home to art galleries, world class performing arts, and superb riverside dining.
 The Centre is well positioned with a wide range of accommodation options nearby – four major hotels within walking distance of BCEC and a further 50 hotels within two kilometres.
 This venue hosts popular events such as the Brisbane International Boat Show, Home Show, Brides Wedding & Honeymoon Expo, World Travel Expo.